ejeschke/ginga/README.txt

 COPYRIGHT AND LICENSE
 ---------------------
-Copyright (c) 2011-2012  Eric R. Jeschke.
+Copyright (c) 2011-2013  Eric R. Jeschke.
 All rights reserved.
 Ginga is distributed under an open-source BSD licence.
 Please see the file LICENSE.txt in the top-level directory for details.

 BUILDING AND INSTALLATION
 -------------------------
+Ginga uses a standard distutils based install, e.g.

+    $ python setup.py build

+or

+    $ python setup.py install

+The program can then be run using the command "ginga.py"

-Please see the file doc/INSTALL.txt
+For further information please see the file ginga/doc/INSTALL.txt

 MANUAL
 ------
 You can find copies of a PDF manual online at https://github.com/ejeschke/ginga/downloads

+Also look in ginga/doc/manual

 DEVELOPERS
 ----------
-See gtkw/example{1,2}.py and qtw/example{1,2}.py .
-There is more
+See examples/example{1,2}_gtk.py and examples/example{1,2}_qt.py .
-information for developers in the manual.
+There is more information for developers in the manual.

 ON THE WEB
 ----------